SteamInputWiki/SteamInputWiki/chapter-2/bs1_directional_pad_input_style.md

 region" slider.
 The larger the deadzone, the smaller the diagonals will be.
 The smaller the deadzone, the larger the diagonals will be.

-*[ Mennenth's Notes: While a large deadzone could help you avoid unintented inputs, it will also make it harder to make rapid inputs.
-Personal preference will play a role in that balancing act, so experiment to see what you find best.
-If you are just starting out you may prefer larger deadzones.
-As I got used to it, I started preferring smaller deadzones to make more rapid inputs. ]*

-## Additional Settings

 ### Analog Emulation Pulse Time

 Despite visibility, only impacts Analog Emulation layout